Prep time: 15 mins | Cook time: 45 mins | Serves: 4

 -Add tomatoes, tomato paste (or soy/fish sauce if using), and a pinch of salt.

--Simmer 5–7 minutes until thick, glossy, and well-reduced.
+-Simmer 5–7 minutes until thick, glossy, and well-reduced. - Combine and Mash

 -Add boiled beans to the tomato mixture; stir to coat.